 Why Choose This Free Self-Guided Tallinn Walking Tour?

-This free self-guided Tallinn walking tour itinerary is perfect if you are short on time and trying to save some money.
-With our free map, you can follow the route quite easily without having to hire an expensive guide for the day.
+This free self-guided Tallinn walking tour itinerary is perfect if you’re short on time and looking to save money.
+With our free map, you can easily follow the route without needing to hire an expensive guide for the day.

-The tour will take you through the center of Tallinn, principally focusing on the attraction studded areas of the medieval UNESCO World Heritage Old Town and Toompea.
+The tour will take you through the heart of Tallinn, focusing primarily on the attraction-rich areas of the medieval UNESCO World Heritage Old Town and Toompea.

-You will see the city’s major attractions, landmark public buildings, places of worship, cultural venues, restaurants, and cafes.
-You’ll also learn a few lesser-known facts about Tallinn along the way.
+Along the way, you’ll encounter the city’s major attractions, landmark public buildings, places of worship, cultural venues, restaurants, and cafes.
+You’ll also discover some lesser-known facts about Tallinn as you explore.

 Tallinn Walking Tour Itinerary